tallamjr/big-bear-demo/README.md

 operations, i.e. larger than RAM and thus data is not chunked, you will see an explosion of the RAM usage is only using the GPU.
 Whereas for the streaming API, RAM usage remains fairly constant throughout.

+A nice overview of the state of play can be found here: https://docs.pola.rs/user-guide/gpu-support/

 ## Troubleshooting